turmoni/micropython-lib/micropython/lora/README.md

      * Modem is still waiting in 'single' mode (`continuous=False`) to receive a packet or time out.
      * Modem is in continuous receive mode so will always be receiving.
-     * The modem is actually transmitting right now, but the driver will resume receiving after the transmit completes.
+     * The modem is actually sending right now, but the driver will resume receiving after the send completes.
      * The modem received a packet with an invalid CRC (and `modem.rx_crc_error = False`).
 The driver has just now discarded it and resumed the modem receive operation.